NMIT-Hacks-25/VoteLedger-/README.md

 # 🗳️ VoteLedger
-## :A Smart & Secure Voting Platform
+## A Smart & Secure Voting Platform
 VoteLedger is a modern, secure, and transparent electronic voting platform built using Streamlit and blockchain technology.
-It supports manual and QR code voting, real-time vote verification, and fraud detection, ensuring the integrity of democratic processes in organizations, institutions, or public elections.
+It supports both manual and QR code voting, real-time vote verification, and fraud detection, ensuring the integrity of democratic processes in organizations, institutions, or public elections.
+All votes are transparently recorded on the blockchain, allowing for real-time result updates and robust tamper resistance.

+To use VoteLedger, simply run the application by executing the following command in your terminal:

 ### 🚀 Features
 ✅ Blockchain-Powered Security